Women Home Buyers: Challenging The Gender Gap In Housing Investments

 Happy households come in all different shapes and sizes – some families maintain the nuclear structure while others enjoy a matriarchal structure or another alternative.
-Even though a woman still makes 82 cents to a man's dollar (as of 2018), women are taking on a bigger role in their family's financial decisions than their partners.
+Even though a woman still makes 84 cents to a man's dollar as of 2020, according to a survey from the Pew Research Center, women are taking on a bigger role in their family's financial decisions than their partners.

-Single females are buying up more property than single males but are receiving the shorter end of the stick when it comes to the return on their investment.
+Single women are buying up more property than single men but are receiving the shorter end of the stick when it comes to the return on their investment.
 So what gives?
 We'll explore the various facets of this gender gap, why it may be occurring and the steps we can take to close it.

 Single Women Own More Homes Than Single Men But Get Lower Returns

-It's important to note that divorce can play a factor in the number of homes single women own, as they will often win the home in a divorce settlement.
+It's important to note that divorce can play a factor in the number of homes single women own, as they will often gain the home in a divorce settlement.
 On the flip side, there are plenty of other reasons that can explain why women are purchasing more homes than single men.
-Women are earning more college degrees and are also typically less risky with money-making decisions.
+Women are earning more college degrees and also typically take fewer risks in money-making decisions.